datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Multi-Band-Raster.md

 ####Or we can composite all three bands together to make a color image
 ![ ]({{ site.baseurl }}/images/rfigs/03-Multi-Band-Raster/plot-RGB-now-1.png)

+#Other Types of Multi-band Raster data

+Multi-band raster data might also contain:

+1. time series - of the same variable, over the same area over time.
+2. Multi-hyperspectral imagery - that might have 4 or more bands up to 400+ bands of image data!

 In this lesson, the multi-band data that we are working with is imagery collected using the NEON Airborne Observation Platform high resolution camera over the <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">NEON Harvard Forest field site</a>.